 Mind the Political & Social Climate

-On February 1, 2021 in Burma (Myanmar) the military seized command and declared control over the country for one year in opposition to the results of a November election that kept the incumbent party in power.
-This has resulted in daily protests with increased violence as well as the closing of the airport and suppression of electronic communications such as the internet and cellular transmissions.
-Recently the US embassy ordered the voluntary departure of non-essential personnel and their families which can highlight decreased confidence in situation resolution and certainly less services & assistance for citizens in country.
+On February 1, 2021 in Burma (Myanmar) the military seized command and declared control over the country in opposition to the results of a November 2020 election that kept the incumbent party in power.
+This resulted in daily protests with increased violence as well as suppression of electronic communications such as the internet and cellular transmissions.
+The US embassy ordered the voluntary departure of non-essential personnel and their families which can highlight decreased confidence in situation resolution and certainly less services & assistance for citizens in country.
 With limited means to depart the country, spotty communications, and unsafe over-the-road options many travelers and expatriates have been advised to shelter-in-place.
 Repatriation options including government-sponsored flights, commercial means, or private charters are limited, costly, and logistically complicated with COVID-19 restrictions including increased permitting as well as testing requirements for passengers and crew.

 Additionally, the increased economic stress brought on by the pandemic and public reception to various governmental response measures can lead to increased disenfranchisement and may result in protest activity.
 Travelers need to be aware that public sentiment toward their presence may be seen in a negative light if the populous disagrees with the lifting of restrictions.
 They may face confrontations or even law enforcement response if not following the local guidelines such as the case of the woman who was jailed in the Caribbean for violating quarantine orders.
 Conversely, there have been reported cases of altercations over mask-wearing and social distancing regulations when travelers have tried to enforce reminders on residents about their own country’s requirements.